koenvdheide/text-mining/project_code/readme.md

 * [RetinaSDK](https://github.com/cortical-io/retina-sdk.py)
 * [BioC](https://github.com/2mh/PyBioC)

-For nltk to work properly the following code should be executed to download the "enlgish"data:
+For nltk to work properly the following code should be executed to download the "english" data:
 ```python
 import nltk
 nltk.download()